lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

         (End)

 ~~~~
-{: #Fig-Example-Rel-Window-ACK-NoLoss title='Transmission of an IPv6 packet carried by 11 fragments in Window mode - ACK-Always, for N=3 and MAX_WIND_FCN=6, no losses.'}
+{: #Fig-Example-Rel-Window-ACK-NoLoss title='Transmission of an IPv6 packet carried by 11 fragments in ACK-Always, for N=3 and MAX_WIND_FCN=6, no losses.'}

-{{Fig-Example-Rel-Window-ACK-Loss}} illustrates the transmission of an IPv6 packet that needs 11 fragments in Window mode - ACK "always", for N=3 and MAX_WIND_FCN=6, with three losses.
+{{Fig-Example-Rel-Window-ACK-Loss}} illustrates the transmission of an IPv6 packet that needs 11 fragments in ACK-Always, for N=3 and MAX_WIND_FCN=6, with three losses.

 ~~~~
         Sender               Receiver